The UK Government has introduced legislation that requires airlines to submit Advanced Passenger Information (API) on all flights to and from the UK.

 How do I provide the airline with API?

 The easiest way is through the airline's "Manage My Booking" facility on their website, please see the relevant airline's link below which will take you directly to the airline's website.
-If for any reason, you are unable to supply your API information directly to the airline please contact us directly with the above information and we can complete this for you.

 Where possible please ensure you enter your details at least 72 hours prior to your departure date.
 You will need to enter in the lead name and the airline booking reference which can be found under your flight details on your holiday documentation.
 If you are flying with any airline not listed here you will be able to provide your details at check in.